 Displaying Your Quilt

-- Mounting Method: The most protective way is to mount the quilt on a fabric-covered wooden framework.
-First, stretch a piece of washed cotton cloth to a sealed wooden framework (similar to support for an artist’s canvas).
-Both the cloth and the framework should be larger than the quilt itself.
-Secure the cotton cloth to the back of the frame with rust-free staples.
-Then attach the quilt to the cotton cloth by hand-sewing in zigzag patterns which run parallel to each other throughout the body of the quilt.
-A piece of Plexiglass could be used to cover the quilt as long as the Plexiglass does not rest against the quilt surface.
-The Plexiglass and frame should not be airtight.
-Ventilation in the frame system will prevent mold and mildew from forming.
+- Method of Mounting: The mounting of the quilt on a fabric-covered wooden framework is the method that offers the highest level of protection.
+To begin, attach a piece of cotton cloth that has been washed to a wooden framework that has been sealed (this will serve as support for the canvas).
+It is important that the backing fabric as well as the framework be larger than the finished quilt.
+Staple rust-resistant staples into the back of the frame to keep the cotton cloth in place.
+The quilt should be attached to the cotton cloth by hand stitching in zigzag patterns that are aligned parallel to each other throughout the body of the quilt.
+It is possible to use a sheet of Plexiglass to cover the quilt so long as the material does not touch the top of the quilt.
+It is important that the frame and the Plexiglass not be airtight.
+The presence of ventilation within the frame system will prevent the growth of mold and mildew.

-NEVER hang a quilt with clip-on metal curtain hangers.
-The weight of the quilt gradually creates small tears where it is clipped.
+Under NO circumstances should a quilt be hung using clip-on metal curtain hangers.
+The weight of the quilt will eventually cause small tears to appear in the areas where it has been clipped.

-NEVER hang a quilt by directly tacking or nailing it to the wall.
+Under NO circumstances should you attempt to hang a quilt by tack-nailing or nailing it directly to the wall.

 Tips on Storing and Caring for Your Quilt